EXPLAINER: Details of the final version of Texas voting bill

 Some of the most significant changes in the Texas legislation concerns partisan poll watchers, the volunteers deployed by both major parties to observe voting and counting.
 As recently as 1962, Republican poll watchers in some parts of Texas challenged Black and Latino voters to read and explain the U.S. Constitution before casting ballots as part of a campaign dubbed “Operation Eagle Eye.”
 In 2020, then-President Donald Trump cited unverified observations from GOP poll watchers to spread doubt about the results and make false claims of fraud.

-The final language of the omnibus bill gives partisan poll watcher new access, protections and power.
+The final language of the omnibus bill gives partisan poll watchers new access, protections and power.
 The legislation makes it a Class A misdemeanor — comparable to burglary of a vehicle — for an election official to reject an appointed poll watcher.
 Under the measure, anyone who knowingly obstructs a poll watcher’s view also commits a legal offense.
 The bill states the watchers may have “free movement” around the voting facilities and may “sit or stand near enough to hear or see the activity.”
-Texas law still prohibits poll watchers from watching someone actually cast a ballot, however, they may observe the transfer of voting data.
+Texas law still prohibits poll watchers from watching someone actually cast a ballot.
+However, they may observe the transfer of voting data.

 The legislation empowers poll watchers to sue and seek court orders against election officials who get in their way.
 The new proposals would also require poll watchers to swear an oath that they will not harass voters and complete a training prior to participating for which they must show a certificate upon arrival.